Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics: Introduction

 In this paper we answer the question of what density of T gates one needs to add to a Clifford circuit to alter the ES from a Poisson to a W-D distribution, a necessary condition for universal quantum circuits.
 Moreover, we put forward a conjecture about the transition to unlearnability and higher $t-$designs.

-Consider the setup as shown in Fig.~\ref{fig:schematic}.
+Consider the setup as shown in Fig.~\ref{fig:schematic}~(left panel).
 We first evolve random product states using random Clifford circuits, until their entanglement entropy reaches maximum.
 Then we insert a layer of T gates acting on a certain number of randomly chosen qubits into the circuit, and continue evolving with random Clifford circuits.
 Since the entanglement entropy has already saturated prior to the insertion of T gates, it cannot further increase.
 However, the ES may change following the second stage of time evolution.
 We ask the question: how many T gates are needed in the thermodynamic limit to alter the ES from a Poisson to a W-D distribution?
 Remarkably, we find, using finite-size scaling analysis of various ES statistics measures, that a \textit{single} T gate is sufficient to poison the Poisson statistics of pure Clifford circuits in the thermodynamic limit.
 The deviation from W-D distribution for systems of $N$ qubits scales as $e^{-\gamma n_T N}$, where $\gamma$ is a constant of order one and $n_T$ is the number of T gates inserted.
 This indicates that the ES flows to W-D distribution in the infinite system size limit for any non-zero $n_T$.
 In addition, we also consider two different cases in which either: (1) the initial states are chosen as stabilizer states; or (2) the time evolution following the insertion of T gates is given by the inverse of the initial evolution.
+In the former case with stabilizer initial states, we find that insertion of T gates in a single layer is not sufficient to obtain W-D distributed ES, in contrast to random product initial states.
 The latter scenario has a natural interpretation in terms of either the noise threshold for reversibility in quantum circuits, or the operator spreading under Clifford dynamics.
-We find that in the latter case one needs order $\mathcal{O}(\sqrt{N})$ T gates to get W-D distributed ES (for which the density still vanishes as $1/\sqrt{N}$); whereas in the former case, insertion of T gates in a single layer is not sufficient to obtain W-D distributed ES.
+We find that in this case one needs order $\mathcal{O}(N^{\alpha})$ ($\alpha\approx 0.6$) T gates to get W-D distributed ES (for which the density still vanishes as $1/N^{1-\alpha}$).